 Established in 2013 and supported by every administration, the Virginia Housing Trust Fund (HTF) is administered by the Department of Housing and Community Development(DHCD) in partnership with Virginia Housing (VH).
 The HTF uses public dollars to leverage private investment in housing for people with extremely low incomes.
 Since 2014, the General Assembly has appropriated $104.38M to the HTF through the competitive loan pool resulting in the creation or preservation of 10,764 affordable units.

 The HTF is coordinated and targeted to our lowest income residents.
 Since 2014, DHCD has collaborated with Virginia Housing and the Department of Behavioral Health and Disability Services (DBHDS) to coordinate and implement strategies to address the housing needs of vulnerable populations including people with intellectual and developmental disabilities, serious mental illness and those who are chronically homeless through the creation of additional permanent supportive housing (PSH) units.

 Safe, decent, affordable housing is essential for individual and family stability, yet the Commonwealth has a shortage of at least 200,000 affordable homes.
 Continued and increased funding is needed to make strides to meeting the housing needs of all of our neighbors, including our seniors and people with disabilities, members of our workforce, young families, and new graduates.

-VHA supports an investment in the HTF which will bring the total amount of funding to $300M over the biennium – $125M for FY23 and $175M for FY24.
-Based on historic outcomes, this would lead to approximately 20,000 affordable homes helping to more rapidly address Virginia’s critical shortage of nearly 200,000 affordable homes.
+VHA supports an additional investment of $75M in the Virginia Housing Trust Fund (HTF) which will bring the total amount of funding to $150M for FY24.
+This amount will help responsibly scale up the program to more rapidly address Virginia’s shortage of nearly 300,000 affordable